As an Amazon Associate I earn from qualifying purchases.

 Can I make a vegan zucchini bread loaf?

 It’s usually fairly easy to adapt a muffin recipe into a quick bread loaf.
 Simply pour the batter into a lined loaf tin and bake until a toothpick comes out clean.
 First, check at 35-40 minutes and every few minutes until it’s ready.
+You can also try out my 1-bowl easy vegan zucchini bread recipe!

 Can I make mini zucchini muffins?